 Annotations

-Learn more about annotations in a Attestation Report
+Learn more about annotations for Attestation Reporting.

 Annotation is a way to associate a human-readable description or value with a specific technical attestation key.
 It is like adding a comment or a sticky note to a piece of data in the attestation report to make it understandable to a person.
 It helps turn raw, technical attestation data into something more informative and actionable for administrators or users.

-In other words, an attestation report contains lots of technical data points about the system and workload being verified.
+In other words, an attestation report contains lots of technical, sometime cryptographically obfuscated information about the platform security processor and workload being verified.
 Some of these data points might be obscure codes, hashes, or measurements that aren't immediately meaningful to a human.
-An annotation allows you to look at one of these technical keys and associate with a value.

-key: "sha256:abcdef123456..." (a technical value from the report)
+// Some technical value from the report

 Without an annotation, you just have this string of characters, and you don't know what it represents.
-You could create an annotation that links this specific key to a meaningful value:
+You could create an annotation that links this specific key to a meaningful value

 key: "sha256:abcdef123456..."